ebuchman/blog/content/posts/mmt.md

+---
+title: "Critique of MMT from a Monetary Localist"
+date: 2021-05-15
+draft: false
+---

 # MMT

-So it turns out, quite to my delight, there's some pretty good stuff in Modern Monetary Theory (MMT).
+So it turns out, quite to my delight, there's some interesting stuff in Modern Monetary Theory (MMT).
 For someone who believes that abuse of the money printer is the source of so much ill in society, this was somewhat surprising, if not terrifying, since MMT appears to be a licence to crank the printer to 11.
 And indeed, the current form of